-Reported on School Cards: Yes (Elementary and Primary Cards only) Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes (Elementary and Primary Cards only)

 2nd Grade Students on-track for 3rd Grade Success

 This indicator reports the percentages of 2nd graders who are on track for grade level success in English Language Arts and Mathematics in 3rd grade.
 School districts can choose the method by which they determine student success and will report these data via two separate questions on the Summer Survey.
 School districts have been provided guidance on this measure from the SCDE.